UBC-MDS/group04/README.md

 # Milestone 3

+Start the Jupyter Notebook through Docker (see instructions at [below section](#docker-container-setup)).

 ## Running preprocesing script

-Use the following commands on the terminal in the docker container to run the scripts successfully
+In the Terminal window in Jupyter Notebook, run the following commands:

-1) Navigate to the scripts folder
+Navigate to the scripts folder

 ```bash
 cd scripts
 ```

 Run the preprocess.py script by using the following command in the terminal:
 ```bash
 python preprocess.py --raw_data ~/data/ttc-bus-delay-data-2024.csv --preprocessed_data ~/data --preprocessor_loc ~/results/models/